Handicraft Workshop Consulting

 The BaeJing Podcast

-I used to host and produce a podcast called the Baejing Podcast, an expat-podcast that interviews Beijing-based experts on issues that concern China …. and the rest of the world, too.
+I used to host and produce a podcast called the Baejing Podcast, a podcast where we interviewed Beijing-based professionals on issues that concerned China …. and the rest of the world, too.
 Some of our guests included Mary Peng, the owner of the Beijing animal shelter ICVS on animal rights in China, the dog meat trade and the pet industry and Paul French, author of the New York Times Bestseller Midnight in Peking, on why China was so much cooler in the 1920s.

-Although there will be no new episodes (both hosts moved away from Beijing!) you can still listen to an episode by clicking on the episode title!
-Here is a synopsis of the episodes:
+Although there will be no new episodes (both hosts moved away from Beijing!) but here are some summaries of the episodes:

 Episode 4: The One with the Bestselling Author Paul French